 When is Medical Malpractice a Crime?

 Historically, relatively few criminal prosecutions have been pursued against physicians and other medical care providers who commit malpractice.
 However, many believe that the number of criminal malpractice cases has trended upwards.
-Regardless, recent high profile cases - such as the prosecution for involuntary manslaughter of a physician treating Michael Jackson at the time of his death - have prompted many people to inquire into the difference between medical malpractice and criminal behavior.
+Regardless, recent high profile cases - such as the prosecution for involuntary manslaughter of a physician treating Michael Jackson at the time of his death - have prompted many people to wonder, is criminal negligence in healthcare?
+What exactly is the difference between medical malpractice and criminal behavior?

 In this article, we’ll discuss the definitions of criminal malpractice vs. civil malpractice.